singlestore-labs/singlestore-fivetran-destination/docs/setup-guide.md

 ---
-name: Setup Guide
+name: SingleStore
-title: SingleStore Setup Guide
+title: SingleStore Destination connector for Fivetran
 description: Follow this guide to set up SingleStore as a destination in Fivetran.
 ---